23rd Annual Summer Beer Festival - 2022

 Michigan Brewers Guild Enthusiast members are invited to enter the festival one hour prior to general admission each day.
 You must present a valid membership card to enter early.
 Memberships can be purchased online from our web store.

 There will be a ticket pre-sale for Enthusiast Members the two days prior to tickets going on sale to the general public.
 To participate in the pre-sale, Enthusiast membership must be valid one month prior to the on-sale date AND have a current, unique email address on file with us.
-Enthusiasts can update their contact information by sending a request to our membership manager.

 A: We have not yet been made aware of any hotel deals or packages, but will post to our website as we get closer to the event.